How to Make Your Car Last 200,000 Miles and More

 Where to go: A repair shop you trust.

-Smart tip: High-quality parts will last longer than cheap ones.
+Smart tip: High-quality parts will last longer than inexpensive ones.
 Be sure the shocks and struts you use meet manufacturer specifications.
+And be aware that cars with adaptive suspension components—usually luxury or performance cars—can make this kind of service more expensive.

 Battery

-Where to go: An auto parts store (many install free of charge) or a repair shop you trust.
-Check CR’s car battery ratings.
+Where to go: An auto parts store (many install batteries free of charge) or a repair shop you trust.
+Check Consumer Reports’ car battery ratings.

 Smart tip: Inspect your car battery periodically.
 If you see corrosion on the terminals or it looks like it’s leaking, it’s time to replace it.